 The Living Canvas™ technology was developed for the museum and attractions market.
 The novelty of the experience is both entertaining and memorable.
 This makes it a perfect match for any application that seeks to entertain while also educating.

-The Portrait Gallery at the Boston Tea Party Ships & Museum is an effective example of this technology in action.
+The Portrait Galleries at the Boston Tea Party Ships & Museum and ICR Discovery Science Center are effective examples of this technology in action.

-Disclaimer: MediaMerge’s Living Canvas™ Talking Portrait technology is available in the US only.
+Disclaimer: Due to logistics related to shipping and installation, MediaMerge’s Living Canvas™ Talking Portrait technology is currently available in the US only.